botswana-harvard/edc-reportable/README.md

     if not normal:
         print('abnormal')
     >>> 'abnormal'

-    # show the normal ranges that the value was evaluated against
+ To show which ranges the value was evaluated against

+    # use same options for units, gender, dob, report_datetime
     neutrophil.get_normal_description(**opts)
     >>> ['2.5<=x<=7.5 10^9/L MF, 18<=AGE years']